 Estate Actions Button: Manages list of people to whom you wish to grant edit or view access for this estate (see Share Access).

-Tracks percentage completion of the Task List (see Tracking Tasks).
+Tracks percentage completion of the Task List (see Track Tasks).

 Estate net value is the value of all estate assets, minus any debts or obligations, and is calculated using information entered on the other tabs.